 “When we first talked of plans for the Vail Alpine Gardens, I never dreamed it would grow and flourish to such magnitude.
 But as each season brings new blooms and greater beauty to the Gardens, they become a source of infinite pride and pleasure for all of us,” Mrs. Ford said.
 “I visit as often as I can, but it is never often enough.
 Each week provides a different, more beautiful picture.”

-To read more about Betty Ford Click Here to go to the Ford Foundation website.
+To read more about Betty Ford Click Here to go to the Gerald R Ford Library and Museum website.